All Things PLC:

 Auburn School District is committed to improving student learning.
 One strategy for this improvement includes having teachers work together in Professional Learning Communities (PLCs), or small teaching groups, to:

-- Align curriculum with the state standards for each course and grade level
+- Align the curriculum with the state standards for each course and grade level

 - Examine students' work